AlexDralur/hangman-game-python/README.md

 ## **Deployment**
 I deployed the page on Heroku via the following procedure: - ​
-1. Push the code Github [repository](https://github.com/AlexDralur/hangman-game-python).
+1. Push the code to the Github [repository](https://github.com/AlexDralur/hangman-game-python).
 2. Log in or Sign up to Heroku where you need to create a new app.
 3. Select a unique name.
 4. In the settings tab reveal the config vars, for this project one had to be added per Code Institutes guidance.
-5. For KEY, input PORT and for VALUE, imput 8000 and click add.
+5. For KEY, input PORT and for VALUE, input 8000 and click add.
 6. Below that, click add buildpack, select Python and save.
 7. Click add buildpack again, now select Nodejs and save.
 8. Python should be above Nodejs on the buildpack list.